shinyay/wercker-glassfish5-openjdk-centos/README.md

-# Wecker for GlassFish 5 with OpenJDK 8 on CentOS 7
+# Wecrker for GlassFish 5 with OpenJDK 8 on CentOS 7

-This Wecker application makes GlassFish 5 runtime environment on CentOS 7.
+This Wecrker application makes GlassFish 5 runtime environment on CentOS 7.

 ## Description